 Mums Minds Matter – Pregnancy, childbirth, and motherhood can involve many new challenges.
 This project aims to pilot three different programs of support for emotional health, to compare how they influence well-being and stress among pregnant women.

 Kindy Readiness Project– Reviewing the development and wellbeing of children, prior to them commencing preschool, kindergarten and/or an early learning environment.
+This sub-project is for Routine Data participants only, as full ORIGINS participants receive this review within the core ORIGINS protocol already.

 BENEFIT and PrEggNut – By age one, 10% of babies will develop a food allergy.
 We are trying to answer the question of whether the amount of eggs and peanuts a mother eats during pregnancy and breastfeeding has an influence on reducing the chances her baby will develop an egg or peanut food allergy.
 Participants will receive complimentary peanuts and peanut butter, breastfeeding advice if needed, and dietary education on the introduction of solid foods to their baby.